 Following Ohtomo’s logic, certain scenes remain essential, without which there is no sense of connectivity amongst the characters – Hinata’s bullying, Goto Masamune’s wife, Soya’s intimidating nature and Kyoko’s personal struggles.
 Ohtomo also trims down the anime version’s ‘fat’ by limiting his interaction with Nikaido (Sometani) and put emphasis on his relationships with his foster father (Toyokawa Etsushi) and his teacher (Takahashi Issei).

 Akari’s estranged father (Iseya Yosuke) and his return could have taken the spotlight away from Rei, but in fact, solidifies the final film even further.
 It gave meaning to Rei and the Kawamoto’s relationship.

-In my opinion, Kamiki Ryunosuke's journey as an actor started as Taro, the sickly kid who loves to play music in Little DJ.
-Melodramatic, or simply a 'tearjerker', it's not as prestigious compared to Sometani's Himizu or Yagira's Nobody Knows.
-As Rei in "San gatsu no Lion", his journey comes full circle.
-There are other Kamiki films - beloved and favored - but this 2-part film (at least for now) defines him as an actor.
+In my opinion, Kamiki Ryunosuke’s journey as an actor started as Taro, the sickly kid who loves to play music in Little DJ.
+Melodramatic, or simply a ‘tearjerker’, it’s not as prestigious compared to Sometani’s Himizu or Yagira’s Nobody Knows.
+As Rei in March Goes Out Like A Lamb, his journey comes full circle.
+There are other Kamiki films – beloved and favored – but this 2-part film (at least for now) defines him as an actor.